Parvathy Thiruvothu: Acting debut and success (2006–2011)

 Parvathy made her acting debut in the 2006 Malayalam film Out of Syllabus, portraying a supporting role as a college student.
 Her second venture, Rosshan Andrrews' Notebook, won media attention due to its theme on teenage pregnancy.
-She appeared alongside Roma Asrani and Mariya Roy, after being picked for one of the three main roles from five thousand applicants.
+She appeared alongside Roma Asrani and Mariya Roy, after being picked for one of the three main roles from among 5,000 applicants.
 She was also seen in Sathyan Anthikkad's comedy-drama film, Vinodayathra (2007), playing a supporting role alongside an ensemble cast including Dileep, Mukesh and Meera Jasmine.

 Her first leading role was in the Kannada film Milana, which became a commercial success upon release.
 Pairing alongside Puneet Rajkumar, she was a surprise selection for the film and began working on the film in April 2007.
 The film won mixed reviews, but the actress's role was praised with a critic noting she "has been a wonderful selection for the role", adding that "she has that right attitude for the role".
 The film went on to become a big commercial success, running for 500 days at a multiplex in Bangalore.
 She returned to the Malayalam industry portraying the leading female role in Sibi Malayil's Flash with Mohanlal and Indrajith, and prior to release revealed that she hoped the film would give a breakthrough as a lead actress in the industry.
 However, the film failed commercially and garnered poor reviews on release.

 Parvathy was selected to play the lead role in Sasi's Poo (2008) and featured alongside Srikanth, portraying the role of a young Tamil village girl named Maari.
-She revealed that she had to forgo twelve other offers to commit to the film, noting that Sasi selected her after a successful audition.
-To acclimatize to the role, the actress had to get her skin tone several shades darker and also visited a firework factory to study Maari's occupation.
+She revealed that director Sasi selected her after a successful audition, and she learned Tamil to better understand the character.
+To acclimatize to the role, she had to get her skin tone several shades darker and also visited a firework factory to study Maari's occupation.
 The actress revealed she found it difficult get out of character and became emotionally attached to the role she had played.
 Upon release, the film and her performance won rave reviews.
 A critic from Sify.com noted "Parvathy has lived in the role of Maari and takes your breath away as she effortlessly delivers such a difficult role so convincingly on her debut in Tamil", adding that "she is consistently credible and lifelike and absolutely riveting."
 Similarly, Rediff.com's reviewer mentioned that Poo is "almost entirely Parvathy's film" noting that "she's superb", while Malathi Rangarajan of The Hindu wrote, "Parvathy makes optimum use and plays a rustic belle to the hilt in attire and expression, also getting the body language right."
 The actress subsequently went on to win the Filmfare Award for Best Tamil Actress, while also securing other accolades and nominations from several other award juries, notably winning the Vijay Award for Best Debut Actress.